tinyplex/tinybase/site/demos/10_ui_components/09_EditableCellView.md

 And again, we now have editable data across the Table!

 We finish off the demos of the UI components with the debugging tool.
-Let's proceed to the <StoreInspector /> demo.
+Let's proceed to the <Inspector /> demo.